-Specialty technology tools focusing on areas including inventory optimization, eProcurement catalogs, logistics and warehousing efficiency are increasingly being implemented to reduce costs and complexity and provide timely information to manage the business.
-These tools are disruptive in nature and can cause risk for older utilization models including integrators and group purchasing organizations (GPOs).
+Specialty technology tools focusing on areas including inventory optimization, eProcurement catalogs, logistics, and warehousing efficiency are increasingly being implemented to reduce costs and complexity and provide timely information to manage the business.
+These tools are disruptive in nature and can cause risk for older utilization models, including integrators and group purchasing organizations (GPOs).

-Source-to-pay (S2P) and procure-to-pay (P2P) optimizations can help reduce cost and increase efficiency.
-One S2P engagement we did with a medical device manufacturer helped reduce cycle time by 20%, developed a right-sized resource model and identified millions in potential savings, as well as increased their sales and service levels.
+Source-to-pay (S2P) and procure-to-pay (P2P) optimizations can help reduce costs and increase efficiency.
+One S2P engagement we did with a medical device manufacturer helped reduce cycle time by 20%, developed a right-sized resource model, and identified millions in potential savings, as well as increased their sales and service levels.
 That same engagement also improved PO and invoice processing time while reducing vendor risk.
 P2P assessments and transformations for healthcare supply chains can also help improve process designs, better define organizational roles and better integrate technology.

 With some 70% of the world’s clinical trials now disrupted, life sciences providers these days are increasingly turning to innovative solutions, including using telemedicine to keep operations going.
 Some are examining drug supply chain logistics systems where the trial medicine or medical device is delivered directly to the patient’s home through trackable Interactive Response Technology (IRT) so supply chain interruptions are kept to a minimum.

-Claims are part of payers’ supply chain and they’re facing enormous financial strains that also need to be addressed.
-We developed a solution for a major health insurance company, which enabled them to prioritize the enormous volume of COVID-19-related claims they expect to process while also helping them determine which claims are legitimately theirs and which are covered by government funding, so that claims can be properly sorted, channeled and processed.
+Claims are part of payers’ supply chain, and they’re facing enormous financial strains that also need to be addressed.
+We developed a solution for a major health insurance company, which enabled them to prioritize the enormous volume of COVID-19-related claims they expect to process while also helping them determine which claims are legitimately theirs and which are covered by government funding so that claims can be properly sorted, channeled and processed.

-For example, by doubling down on digitization, automation and other tech upgrades, healthcare providers, payers and life sciences companies can emerge from the current pandemic with supply chains that are more efficient, more cost effective, better able to mitigate against risk—and perhaps most importantly, more agile.
+For example, by doubling down on digitization, automation, and other tech upgrades, healthcare providers, payers, and life sciences companies can emerge from the current pandemic with supply chains that are more efficient, more cost-effective, better able to mitigate against risk—and perhaps most importantly, more agile.
 This is especially important should we be hit with yet another wave in autumn.